taylorjbrown/Stats/README.md

 + Backend is a RESTful Api with one method in the ApiControlle, a POST endpoint to create the stats

-+ Uses asynchronous programming to calculate the Stats

 + A Unit Test suit that uses the Microsoft.VisualStudio.TestTools.UnitTesting & Moq libraries is included in the project